joacim-boive/awesome-weather/README.md

 * Add NGINX to the docker setup and serve the static files thru there.
   * We could use Node, but NGINX is way faster and more efficient.
-* Add DEV variable for Node to not use cache for API during development.
+* Add support for debugging of node under Docker.
-* Currently unable to debug Node inside Docker.
+  * Disable API cache during debugging

 https://www.npmjs.com/package/cors